-Bleeding heart plant is appreciated for the puffed heart-shaped blooms in a range of colors, depending on your chosen cultivar.
+Bleeding heart plant is appreciated for the puffy heart-shaped blooms in a range of colors, depending on your chosen cultivar.
 They are relatively easy to care for, tolerating a range of soil conditions and humidity levels.
 Bleeding hearts are best grown in cooler conditions as warm temperatures and high sunlight can limit their flowering season.
 Divide after flowering or leave to self-seed to grow even more of these wonderful plants at no cost.

-Bleeding Heart flower care basics
+Bleeding heart flower basics

 Bleeding heart flowers are one of the delights of spring, popping up on long stems that emerge from cheerful greenery.
 The common name comes from the shape of the gorgeous puffy blooms that look just like hearts, topped off by a contrasting petal that drips from the base.

 The plant, scientifically known as Lamprocapnos spectabilis, was previously placed under the Dicentra genus and may still be labeled so in nurseries or online.
 Bleeding heart flower is the most commonly used name, but they are also known as lady-in-a-boat and lyre flowers.

 Thanks to the shape of these flowers, they have connotations of romance, or more specifically, of unrequited love.
 Despite this somewhat negative meaning, these plants look stunning in any garden, treating owners to long lines of colorful blooms from late spring through to summer in USDA Zones 2-8.
 That makes these plants particularly cold-hardy!